From Fragmentation to Scalable Performance: Rebuilding a Bank’s Operating Model in a few months

 From that point forward, every major process had one accountable owner.
 Every transformation initiative had a sponsor.
 Every governance forum had a clear mandate.

-This single shift materially accelerated execution.
+This single structural shift materially accelerated execution.

 PHASE 3 — Digitalization as a Growth Enabler (Not just efficiency)